buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. py:class:: buildbot.steps.transfer.JSONStringDownload
 .. py:class:: buildbot.steps.transfer.JSONPropertiesDownload

-Sometimes it is useful to transfer a calculated value from the master to the slave.
+Sometimes it is useful to transfer a calculated value from the master to the worker.
 Instead of having to create a temporary file and then use FileDownload, you can use one of the string download steps.

 ::